Hebrews 11

 1. Must believe that God exists.

 I submit to you that this is not just merely the mental assent that one believes in God.
-Let us go back to the first verse and remind ourselves what faith looks like.
-Faith is being certain about things we cannot see.
+Faith is being certain about things we cannot see, Hebrews 11:1.

 2. Must believe that God rewards those who sincerely seek him.